JuliaArrays/StaticArrays.jl/README.md

 built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is known to the compiler.
-One example of this is by loop unrolling, which has a substantial effect on small arrays and tends to automatically triger LLVM's SIMD optimizations.
+One example of this is by loop unrolling, which has a substantial effect on small arrays and tends to automatically trigger LLVM's SIMD optimizations.
 Another way performance is boosted is by providing specialized methods for `det`, `inv`, `eig` and `chol` where the algorithm depends on the precise dimensions of the input.
 In combination with intelligent fallbacks to